Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 Migrations are complementary

-Notice how the migrations are reversible and complementary; one performs an action and the other eliminates it.
+Notice how the migrations are reversible and complementary; one performs an action and the other reverts it.

 Following this logic we can make changes to the database and then revert them.